JpCobos/JpCobos/README.md

 <h1 align="center">Hi 👋, I'm José Pablo</h1>
-<h3 align="justify">I am a Senior Robotics and Digital Systems Engineer Student and a big Data Science and I.A. enthusiastic

-I love programming, reading, videogames, meeting new people and learn about their them
+<h3 align="justify">I am a Senior Robotics and Digital Systems Engineer Student and a big Data Science and I.A. enthusiastic.
+I love programming, reading, videogames, meeting new people and learn about their ideas .
 I love the most about programming and technology is how it can be use in our daily life

 <img align="right" alt="coding" width="400" src="https://media.tenor.com/GfSX-u7VGM4AAAAC/coding.gif">
 <h3>👨‍💻 Software Development Projects:</h3>